Canadian Agricultural Partnership

 - Production limited to domestic demand at the cost-determined price

 The Government of Canada has expressed its support for the choice made by producers operating under supply management.
-This position has been communicated in many fora, including the Doha Round of multilateral trade negotiations at the World Trade Organization (WTO).
+This position has been communicated in many fora, including the Doha Round of multilateral trade negotiations at the World Trade Organization (WTO) and the ongoing renegotiation of NAFTA.
+Elimination of the tariffs and quotas that support supply management is one of the stated objectives of the United States in the NAFTA renegotiations.

 The Canadian Wheat Board (CWB) was a shared governance marketing organization that operated as the sole marketer (the “single desk”) of wheat and barley produced in western Canada.
 Acting as a single agent on behalf of farmers, the CWB had statutory authority to purchase and market all wheat and barley produced in Alberta, Manitoba, Saskatchewan, and the Peace River District of British Columbia, both for domestic use and export.

-Agricultural support estimates calculated by the Organization for Economic Co-operation and Development (OECD) provide a common framework for evaluating the size of government support to agriculture by the OECD countries.
-The total support estimate (TSE) measures "the annual monetary value of all gross transfers from taxpayers and consumers arising from policy measures that support agriculture, net of the associated budgetary receipts, regardless of their objectives and impacts on farm production and income, or consumption of farm products."
-In 2009, Canada's TSE equaled nearly 11.5 billion Canadian dollars.
+Agricultural support estimates calculated by the Organisation for Economic Co-operation and Development (OECD) provide a common framework for evaluating the size of government support to agriculture by the OECD countries.
+The Total Support Estimate (TSE) measures "the annual monetary value of all gross transfers from taxpayers and consumers arising from policy measures that support agriculture, net of the associated budgetary receipts, regardless of their objectives and impacts on farm production and income, or consumption of farm products."
+In 2016, Canada's TSE equaled nearly $8.5 billion CAD (6.4 billion U.S. dollars).

 The TSE has three components:

-- Transfers to consumers from taxpayers (TCT), which in the Canadian case have been zero in recent years.
+- Transfers to consumers from taxpayers (TCT), which in the Canadian case have been close to zero in recent years.

-In the same period, market price support (MPS) accounted for 57 percent of Canada's PSE; payments based on current area, animal numbers, receipts, or income, where production is required to qualify for the payments, accounted for 29 percent; and all other forms of producer support accounted for 13 percent.
+In 2016, the PSE accounted for 74.7 percent of Canada's TSE, the GSSE accounted for 25.3 percent, and the TCT accounted for a small fraction of a percent.
+Canada’s PSE, in turn, can be divided into different components.
+Market Price Support (MPS) accounted for 44.8 percent of Canada’s TSE and 60.0 percent of PSE; payments based on current area, animal numbers, receipts, or income, where production is required to qualify for the payments, accounted for 24.4 percent of TSE and 32.7 percent of PSE; and all other forms of producer support accounted for 5.5 percent of TSE and 7.3 percent of PSE.

-MPS is calculated "by adding together the price transfers to producers from consumers and taxpayers, minus the contribution that producers make to these transfers."
+The OECD calculates MPS "by adding together the price transfers to producers from consumers and taxpayers, minus the contribution that producers make to these transfers."
 For an individual commodity, these price transfers are estimated by multiplying the market price differential (MPD) by the quantity of domestic supply, where the MPD is the difference between the domestic market price and the border (reference) price of the commodity.
 Thus, Canada's MPS estimates for milk, poultry, and eggs provide some indication of the level of support provided by supply management, which is likely to have the effects of widening the MPD and increasing domestic production.
-In 2009, milk accounted for 66 percent of Canada's MPS, followed by poultry (9 percent) and eggs (2 percent).
+In 2016, milk accounted for 73 percent of Canada's MPS, followed by eggs (9 percent) and poultry (2 percent).

 Payments associated with Canada's suite of BRM programs are classified in the category of producer support in the form of payments based on current area, animal numbers, receipts, or income, where production is required.

-When compared with the value of agricultural production, Canada's level of producer support has been on a downward trend in recent years.
+As a proportion of the value of agricultural production, Canada's level of producer support is relatively low compared with earlier years.
 The percentage PSE, which equals the amount of producer support divided by the sum of transfers from taxpayers to producers and the value of agricultural production, offers an insight into this trend.
-In 2006, 2007, and 2008, the percentage PSE equaled 22, 19, and 13 percent, respectively.
-This downward trend is due in part to recent increases in commodity prices, which reduce the need to compensate producers.
-When the global economic downturn caused commodity prices to fall in 2009, Canada's percentage PSE rose to 20 percent.
-Overall, Canada's percentage PSE is about 5 percentage points below the OECD country average but approximately double that of the United States.
+During 2013-16, the percentage PSE ranged from 8-11 percent, compared with 13-18 percent during 2008-12.
+This decline is due in part to lower commodity prices, which reduce the value of Canada’s market price supports.
+Overall, Canada's percentage PSE is comparable to that of the United States, both of which are roughly 10 percentage points below the OECD country average.